oh54321/OXMLAB_prereqs/exercises.md

 ### Installing `einops`

-`pip install einops` at the command line should be all you need.
+In VSCode, go to Terminal > New Terminal, or use control + \`, to open a new terminal.
+Then type the code `pip install einops`.
+This should allow you to install einops.

 ### Visual Studio Code